ansas/ebay-rest-api/docs/Api/ScheduleApi.md

 This method downloads the latest result file generated by the schedule.
 The response of this call is a compressed or uncompressed CSV, XML, or JSON file, with the applicable file extension (for example: csv.gz).
-Specify the schedule_id path parameter to download its last generated file.
+Specify the <strong>schedule_id</strong> path parameter to download its last generated file.

 ### Example